iAbhishekBasu/Program_Dictionary/README.md

 (If Guidelines are not followed , a warning will be given, if still not rectified then your PR will be labeled as 'Invalid by the repo admins).
+(Please verify the programs before submitting it ,if it is found wrong then a warning will be given followed by disqualification)

 Happy Hacking !